Representative Titus

 Rapid Extinguishment

-Patrick Lazenby with Nye County Emergency Management Administration reached out to our regional representative in Nevada, Earl Johnson, to describe their experience.
+Patrick Lazenby with Nye County Emergency Management Administration reached out to our regional representative in Nevada, Earl Johnson, owner of Southwest Hazard Protection, to describe their experience.
+“We had our first deployment of the F-500 EA® trailers last night!
+Absolutely worked as advertised!”

 There were no fatalities reported and both drivers involved suffered minor injuries, police said.